caltechlibrary/acacia/htdocs/help/reports.md

 a status of "pending" and a button labeled "look up".
 For each DOI with a the "look up" button press the button.
-This will cause Acacia to then check CrossRef and DataCite for any metadata available for that DOI and if avialable generate appropraite EPrints XML.
+This will cause Acacia to then check CrossRef and DataCite for any metadata available for that DOI and if available generate appropriate EPrints XML.

 The second step is taken when you see the status of "ready".
 If ready you should see a link for EPrints XML.
 Click the link and download